Anne de Graville: La belle dame sans mercy

 This work, produced probably before 1525, is the major reason for Anne de Graville's inclusion in the history of French literature.
-The collection of seventy-one rondeaux were revised from the poem originally written by Alain Chartier in 1425, updating the narrative and neutral octosyllabic form of Alain’s poem to a lyrical and courtly form of rondeaux.
+The collection of seventy-one rondeaux was revised from the poem originally written one hundred years earlier by Alain Chartier (in 1424), updating the narrative and neutral octosyllabic form of Alain’s poem to a lyrical and courtly form of rondeaux.
 The text of the poems are preserved in a single manuscript housed at the French National Library (Bibliothèque nationale de France) in Paris with the shelf mark of français 2253.
 The dialogue between Lover and Lady reflects a softening of the attitude of the Lady toward her pleading courtier, rendering it more acceptable to a Renaissance audience.
 A modern edition was published by Carl Wahlund in 1897.